maciejmiklas/cyclop/README_1.4.md

 ![Popup Display](/doc/img/large_content.png)

 # Query History
+Cyclop does not manage users - it passes authorization and authentication to Cassandra.
+Once Cassandra session has been opened, it’s being stored in HTTP session, and that’s it.
+Providing support for query history gets a bit tricky, if there is no such thing as user.
+We could use credentials used to open Cassandra session, but its common use case that many users share them – like “read only user for IT on third third floor”.
+This is a common knowledge that UUID is a solution to all our problems, and this time it worked too!
+Cyclop generates random cookie and stores it in browser, it’s being used to recognize browser.
+This is the replacement solution for missing user management.
+We do not recognize user itself, but the browser.
+This mechanism is used to store all kind of user related data.
+The history itself is stored on server in configured folder (fileStore.folder), in file: [fileStore.folder]\QueryHistory-[User-UUID].json.
+The file itself contains serialized history object as json.
+The solution is also secure, so you can use Cyclop from any computer without restrictions.
+Random cookie is the only information stored in browser – but this does not matter, because history can be viewed only by authenticated users.

 # Bookmarks
 * CQL query can be bookmarked.
 This is convenient for frequently used queries, or if you like to share it with somebody else.